What is Google Business Profile?

 Example of a "book appointment" call-to-action in a Google My Business listing

-It’s quite simple to set up this link and start getting appointments set up for your business.
-All you’ll need in order to get set up with appointments is to:
+It’s pretty simple to set up this link and set up appointments for your business.
+All you’ll need to get set up with appointments is to:

 • Login to your account